Our Six Purposes

 Sincere Learning & Credible Scholarship

 As our VP of Scholarship describes, we are students first.
 At Pi Chapter, we pride ourselves on being amongst the top chapters every semester in scholarship.
-We encourage academic success and help each other achieve it.
+We encourage academic success and help each other achieve

 Participation in Campus Activities